DUKORAL® Cholera Vaccine

 Challenge studies in human volunteers provided the first demonstration of efficacy.
 The challenge study at the University of Maryland enrolled healthy participants aged 19–35.
 Participants receiving either WC-BS (with 5 mg of CTB) or WC were given three doses at 2-week intervals.
 In addition, Cimetidine was administered three hours before receipt of the vaccine in addition to the sodium bicarbonate solution mixed with the vaccine.
 Vaccinated participants and unvaccinated controls were challenged with 2 × 106 El Tor Inaba V. cholerae (strain N16961) four weeks after completion of the third dose of WC (n = 9) and five weeks after completion of WC-BS (n = 11).
 The vaccine efficacy of WC was found to be 56%, and for WC-BS, 64% (Table 2).
 Vaccinated participants in both groups that developed cholera had less severe illness than controls and complete protection from severe diarrhea.

-The EMA says the company presented data from the published literature and results of 3 central studies involving almost 113,000 people to support the use of Dukoral.
+The EMA says the Company presented data from the published literature and results of 3 central studies involving almost 113,000 people to support the use of Dukoral.
 In all three studies, Dukoral, given in either two or three doses, was compared with a placebo (a dummy vaccine).
 The studies took place in areas where cholera is found.
 The primary measure of effectiveness was the 'protective effectiveness' of the vaccine, calculated by comparing the number of people in the studies who developed cholera after receiving Dukoral and a placebo.

 The first study involved over 89,000 people in Bangladesh and compared Dukoral with the same vaccine without the toxin and with a placebo.
 In this study, Dukoral was made using cholera toxin extracted from cholera bacteria instead of the newer recombinant toxin.
 The protective effectiveness of Dukoral was 85% over six months.
 Protection lasted for six months in children and two years in adults.
 In adults, two doses of the vaccine were as effective as 3.

 The other two studies compared Dukoral (containing recombinant cholera toxin) with a placebo in over 22,000 people in Peru.
-In the first of the two studies, the protective effectiveness of Dukoral was 85% for the first five months.
+In the first of the two studies, Dukoral's protective effectiveness was 85% for the first five months.
 The people in the second study also received a booster dose 10 to 12 months later.
 The protective effectiveness of Dukoral after the booster dose was 61% during the second year of follow-up.